 - Ask your healthcare provider how much weight you should gain during your pregnancy.
-He may recommend that you gain between 11 to 20 pounds.
+Your provider may recommend that you gain 11 to 20 pounds.

 - Exercise at a safe level throughout your pregnancy.
-Ask your healthcare provider what kind of physical activities are right for you.
-He may recommend walking or swimming.
+Ask your healthcare provider which kinds of physical activities are right for you.
+Your provider may recommend walking or swimming.
 If you have not exercised before, you may need to start slowly and then increase the amount over time.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.